mvysny/mvysny.github.io/_posts/2023-2-9-microk8s-lets-encrypt.md

 Q: The secret name has 5 alphanumeric characters appended in Kubernetes Dashboard (e.g. `v-herd-eu-ingress-tls-reya6` instead of `v-herd-eu-ingress-tls`)

 A: cert-manager is in the process of refreshing that secret.
-Wait a bit; check the pods list for `cm-acme-http-solver` to find the certbot running.
-Once certbot is done (should be done in 10 seconds or so), it will rename the secret back to `v-herd-eu-ingress-tls`.
+Wait 10 seconds or so; check the pods list for `cm-acme-http-solver` to find the certbot running.
+Once certbot is done, it will rename the secret back to `v-herd-eu-ingress-tls`.
 If that doesn't work, cert-manager could be stuck.
 Try completely uninstalling cert-manager.
 You can check the `cert-manager-*` pod for logs.